Pakistanis in Saudi Arabia

 Pakistanis in Saudi Arabia are either Pakistani people who live in Saudi Arabia after having been born elsewhere, or are Saudi Arabian-born but have Pakistani roots.
 By Pakistani roots, this could mean roots linking back to Pakistan or Pakistani diaspora or South Asia.
 Many Pakistani army officers and soldiers also serve in Saudi Arabia and train the Saudi military cadets.
 According to a 2023 estimate, 2.64 million Pakistanis live and work in Saudi Arabia.
+The total number of Pakistanis who have migrated to Saudi Arabia since 1972 is approximately 7.69 million, most of them having returned after work.